johhonn/keeper-contracts/test/verification/echidna/README.md

 ## Run

-To run the full suite of scripts, execute `start.sh`.
+To run the full suite of scripts, execute `echidna.sh`.